iifl-logo

 30. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

-This year Subex focused on additional security awareness programs and improve the existing business continuity controls.
+This year Subex focused on additional security awareness programs and improving the existing business continuity control on account of the changing threat landscape.
 Additionally, we continued to identify and involve relevant stakeholders to review and align the processes to Subexs Business objectives.

 The Company has implemented a vigil mechanism policy to deal with instances of fraud, leakage of unpublished price sensitive information and mismanagement, if any.
 The policy also provides for adequate safeguards against victimization of persons who use such mechanism and makes provision for direct access to the Chairperson of the Audit Committee in all cases.
-The details of the policy are posted on the website of the Company under the link https://www.subex.com/investors/shareholder-services/.
-One complaint was received during the financial year 2023-24 and the same was addressed by the Audit Committee.
+The details of the policy are posted on the website of the Company under the link https://www. subex.com/investors/shareholder-services/.
+There were no complaints received during the year 2024-25.

 32. POLICY ON SEXUAL HARRASSMENT OF WOMEN AT WORKPLACE

-During the year under review, no complaints have been received by the Company.
+During the year under review, no complaints have been received by IC.

 33. DECLARATION FROM INDEPENDENT DIRECTORS